Several pre-workout supplement labels I was reading recently listed caffeine anhydrous as one of their ingredients.

 Important to note though that side effects can be noticed earlier than that in sensitive individuals, and that there is a varying range of caffeine tolerance among us too.

-400mg is roughly 4 small cups of run-of-the-mill coffee, but less than 2 Starbucks’ talls with their Bold Pick drip coffees, if my math is correct.
+400mg is roughly 4 small cups of coffee, but less than 2 Starbucks’ talls with their Bold Pick drip coffees, if my math is correct.

 That also comes out to around 10 cans of cola.